preservedfish/lyrics-fetcher/README.md

 ### Required accounts
 First and foremost, you'll need a [Spotify](https://www.spotify.com/) account.
 This program will fetch the song you're currently playing in Spotify.
 I don't provide the credentials needed to access the API (client_id and client_secret), so you'll also need to [register an application](https://developer.spotify.com/dashboard/) with Spotify.
 This doesn't take long, but one thing you'll have to do is set a redirect URI.
 Set this to http://localhost:5000/callback.

 Spotify will fetch the song name.
 To get the lyrics, you'll need a [Genius](https://genius.com/) account.
 Similarly, you'll also need to [register an app](http://genius.com/api-clients) with Genius.
-This step is simpler though, as unlike Spotify you'll be getting an access token directly from Genius--meaning no client ids, client secrets, or redirect URIs for Genius.
+This step is simpler though, as unlike Spotify you'll be getting a client access token directly from Genius--meaning no client ids, client secrets, or redirect URIs for Genius.

+Afterwards, you'll need to store these values (client_id, client_secret, access_token) in `secret.py`.
+Instructions can be found in there.

 ---
 This was my first big project.
 First webapp and first time using APIs.